yiransheng/yiransheng.github.io/posts_v2/incompleteness.md

 its codomain, and its level.** Three kinds occur:

 1. metalevel functions on numbers — for instance, the function
-   $\mathbb{N} \to \mathbb{N}$ that the symbol `D` will denote;
+   $\mathbb{N} \to \mathbb{N}$ that Section 8's equations for the
+   symbol `D` compute;
 2. metalevel functions on strings or formulas — for instance, the encoding built in Section 4;
 3. function symbols *inside* EasyLang — `+`, `*`, `D`.
 These are not
    functions at all; they are characters occurring in strings.
-Each one *denotes* a function only relative to a structure (2.5).
+What holds of them is settled only by axioms (2.5).

-The kinds interlock without merging: kind 3 is syntax, and what a kind-3 symbol denotes in the standard model is an object of kind 1.
+The kinds interlock without merging: kind 3 is syntax; axioms tie a kind-3 symbol to an object of kind 1, as Section 8's equations tie `D` to a function.

 Typography carries the level by default: typewriter text is verbatim EasyLang, always; prose and math notation are metalevel, always.
 Beyond